redxdev/Wake-old/Documentation/Vector2.md

 Applies a function `f` to all components in a vector, returning a new vector.

+### Vector2:normalized() : Vector2

+Get the normalized vector.

+### Vector2:reflect(normal : Vector3) : Vector2

+Reflect a vector.

+### Vector2:refract(normal : Vector3, index : number) : Vector2

+Refract a vector.

 ### String

 Vector2 will return itself as a string in the form `(x, y)`.

 ### Equality

 A Vector2 is equal to all other Vector2s with the same components.
-This includes tables that can be converted to Vector2s
+Due to the way lua handles tables, this will not work unless both components are Vector2s.

 ### Length Operator